What's a placement? A Guide for Students

 Do you get paid on a placement year?

-YES*!
-A placement student will receive a salary and other perks for the duration of their programme.
-The typical salary is between £18,000 - £23,000 per year, but there are opportunities available on Higherin that pay even higher.
+YES!
+A placement student will receive a salary and other perks and benefits for the duration of their programme.
+The typical salary is between £18,000 and £24,000 per year, but there are many opportunities available on Higherin that pay even higher.

 How do I find a placement?

-You can get work experience almost anywhere in the UK; from Bristol to Glasgow.
+You can find work experience almost anywhere in the UK; from Bristol to Glasgow.
 There are so many ways to find a placement!
 Here are some of the best ways to start:

 Ask yourself questions